patrickwick/binutils/README.md

 binutils implementation aiming to improve the current zig objcopy ELF to ELF copying implementation in terms of robustness and limitations.
 This implementation focusses on simple, robust and well tested code instead of providing a large feature set.
-It supports all features of the current zig objcopy implementation with a backward compatible interface and more.
+It supports all features of the current zig objcopy implementation except `--extract-to` with a backward compatible interface and more.

 All features are available within the `build.zig` build system and using the command line.